LuiM112/Retrofit2/Functions.md

 - repositories
 - views
 - layout
-- navigation >//note this directory is mainly for future uses as stated by the tutorial.
+- navigation "note this directory is mainly for future uses as stated by the tutorial."